Heritage High School (Colorado)

 Heritage High School is a public school located in Littleton, Colorado, United States.
 It was established in 1972 as the last of three high schools in the Littleton Public Schools system.
 It was rated by Newsweek magazine as one of the top 200 high schools in the US in 2010, and the Denver-based 5280 magazine acknowledged Heritage High School as one of the best schools in the Denver area.
 The school colors are scarlet and dark blue.
 The mascot is the bald eagle.

 History

 Established in 1972, Heritage is the newest of the three high schools within Littleton Public Schools.
 The other two are Littleton High School (opened in its present location in 1956) and Arapahoe High School (established in 1964).

 In 2006, the Heritage High School Community Relations Committee sent a delegation to Sierra Leone to explore how the school could aid the country.
 Over three years, the school raised $60,000 to start a school, Heritage of Kabala, in Kabala, Sierra Leone.
 The school opened in 2009 and closed in 2022.
 The money raised for the school went to a clinic to improve the health of the community.

 Attendance boundary

 Its boundary includes the portion of the Columbine census-designated place in Arapahoe County.

+Demographics

+The demographic breakdown of the 1,748 students attending in the 2024-2025 school year: